 - Surgical errors such as performing the wrong surgery or leaving surgical equipment still inside the body

-- Lack of informed consent about a medical treatment
+- Lack of informed consent about a medical treatment (We explain more here: What is informed consent?)

 - Discrimination based on race, sex, sexual orientation, nationality, etc.